Shop Drawings: Everything You Need To Know

 Characteristics of Shop Drawing

-Fabrication drawings provide the specifications, measurements, and instructions necessary to ensure that all design component fit as intended.
+Fabrication drawings provide the specifications, measurements, and instructions necessary to ensure that all design components fit as intended.

 Drawings may include:

 The Difference Between Design Drawings and Shop Drawings